 Nearly all wholesale colocation firms have websites.
-But how many are actually converting qualified leads and closing ideal clients from strangers attracted to their websites?
+But how many convert qualified leads and close ideal clients from strangers attracted to their websites?

 In this post, you’ll learn four ways for a wholesale colo firm to attract the right website visitors, convert those visitors into leads, close those leads into new clients, and delight clients so that they become their brand’s best promoters.